 Most advice on improving call centre efficiency reads like it was written by someone who's never sat behind an agent.
 Set clear KPIs.
-Empower your team.
+Trust your team.
 Embrace technology.
 Thanks — we hadn't thought of any of that.
 If you're running a contact centre and trying to actually move the numbers, you need tactics that survive contact with reality.

 Improving call centre efficiency means raising output per agent-hour while protecting customer outcomes — usually by fixing call routing, killing avoidable handle time on the worst call types, removing payment friction, and instrumenting the right metrics.
 The wrong approach is chasing average handle time in isolation, because shaving seconds off the clock at the cost of first-call resolution just pushes the same calls back into the queue tomorrow.
 Real gains come from looking at where time leaks on specific call drivers and fixing them one at a time.